Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Toolboard_1LC.md

 ### Connecting WITHOUT Duet 3 Tool Distribution Board

-It is also possible to connect a Toolboard directly to the Duet 3 Mainboard 6HC, 6XD, or Duet 3 Mini 5+.
+It is also possible to connect a Toolboard directly to the Duet 3 Mainboard 6HC, 6XD, Duet 3 Mini 5+, or any Duet 3 Expansion board.

 #### Power connection